Why booking through HomeAway/VRBO will now cost you extra (and how to avoid it)Posted by AMBC | 2 Comments

 Instead use the ones with a “view details” button.
 They don’t have the service fee yet.

 Another way to avoid booking fees is to look at the listings and see if there is anything that stands out in the title or description.
 Then google to see if they have a website where you can get in contact with the owner directly.
+You can also google pictures to see if they appear in more places than one.
+Chances are that the same picture is used for both listings and websites.

 Sorry for this long blogpost, you can tell that we are upset!